 - Year Accomplished:

 Your assignment: research, write lyrics and perform a new song featuring the Underground Railroad in one week.
 Did we mention the research involves a road trip, camping, a packed touring schedule of parks, kayaking, biking, bug bites, recording studio time and finally performing live at the Fort Dupont Summer Concert Series?
-Oh-we are also filming the whole trip for a reality documentary to be released in 2014.
+Oh-we are also filming the whole trip for "The North Star Journey" Reality Doc.
 YAP! members Dakota, Swych, Soulo, and Devonte signed on to complete the assignment.

 The Youth Ambassadors took on every opportunity and challenge throughout the week and the impact of what they felt, saw, learned and did is evident in every verse of their newest song, "North Star."
 YAP! had to push a van stuck in the mud (and subsequently, became covered in mud), craft lyrics around a campfire, discover ways to charge their electronics, and work together to cook meals, set up tents and rise every day to a schedule of recreational activities, site visits and rehearsal.

 As they became more immersed in the world of the Underground Railroad and in particular the stories of Harriet Tubman and Frederick Douglass, it seemed they could find the courage and energy to do anything.
 From learning to kayak, completing a challenging bike ride and simply finding a renewed appreciation for opportunities they might pursue thanks to the work of others; inspiration was in the air.